Part II

 - Embodiment: The abstract becomes concrete, the potential becomes actual

-The Dragon doesn’t soar by rejecting gravity’s constraint, but by mastering the physics of flight within it.
+The Dragon’s teaching is one of integration, not transcendence.
 Its freedom comes not from escaping physical laws but from perfect alignment with them.
 This is the deeper wisdom of bounded infinity—not transcending limits, but fully inhabiting them.

 This principle applies to all aspects of the Path: